SaDs3c/sadware/README.md

 # Help
 You can decrypt your files using the decrpter provided in the source code

+# Note
-Note: Study it and Feel free to modify it
+Study it and Feel free to modify it